pycontribs/pyrax/HACKING.rst

 spaces).
 Please do not use "visual indentation", as it is fraught with its own issues with consistency.

+Please do not submit pull requests for Python 3 support.
+The tests currently do not pass on Python 3, and until they do, pull requests for issues on Python 3 will be summarily dismissed.

 There are several other places where pyrax differs from the "pure" PEP8 suggestions.
 Please remember that PEP8 is a guideline, not an absolute dictum.
 Here is the command I use to run the pep8 tool: